So many great wines, so little time.

 In California’s Santa Rita Hills, Ampelos is owned by husband and wife Peter and Rebecca Work.
 After an incredibly lucky last minute change of plans kept Peter from being at a meeting in the World Trade Center on the morning of 9/11, the Works left their corporate jobs to pursue their dream of winemaking.
 Farming organically and sustainably, they make Pinot Noir, Syrah, Grenache and Viogner.
 A new find for us, the aroma alone of their Pinot Noir can send you into the stratosphere.

 Headed by owner/winemaker Deborah Schatzlein and owner/winegrower Cindy Paulson, Bink is located in the town of Philo, in Mendocino County’s gorgeous Anderson Valley.
+Sadly, they have decided to sunset their wine business and retire.
+We can’t blame them one bit for wanting much deserved liberation from the day in and day out of running a wine business.
+But we’ll surely miss them.
+As of March, 2017, there’s still time to buy wine from them.
+They’ll continue to sell until they run out.
 Syrah is their signature varietal but they also make divine Pinot Noir, Merlot, Sauvignon Blanc and a Rosé.
-We love that Woman Power is behind this winery and adore their deft handling of grapes.
-Impressed with everything they produce.
+We have always loved that Woman Power is behind this winery and have always adored their deft handling of grapes.

 Greg Brewer and Steve Clifton, who each make wines of their own under the Melville and Palmina labels respectively, collaborate at Brewer-Clifton on Pinot Noir, Chardonnay and sparkling wine from the Sta.
 Rita Hills.
 Their wines have been lavishly praised by the Big Cahunas of the wine world (Robert Parker and Jay McInerney, to name a couple).
 We adore both their Pinot and their Chard and look forward to trying their sparkling.